 - 3 large eggs (50 gram each, out of shell), room temperature

-- 1 cup (240 milliliters) buttermilk or homemade dairy-free buttermilk2
+- 1 cup (240 milliliters) room temperature or slightly warm buttermilk or homemade dairy-free buttermilk2

 - 1 tablespoon vital wheat gluten (optional)